 Thousands of residents are mostly monks or trainees of monks.
 It is located high on the mountain, which takes 2 hours from Osaka by train, cable car and bus.
 There are tens of temples and cemeteries there.
 Because of this uniqueness, the town is designated as one of World Heritage sites.

 Anyone can visit the town as a tourist.
 I visited Koyasan in April.
 There are pensions called Shukubo managed by temples.
 Exterior and interiors of the pension is very Buddhist.
 Monks serve meals and prepare for bed.
 In the morning, guests can participate in morning chanting.
-You can feel like staying in a holly world.
+You can feel like staying in a holy world.
 In daytime, you can visit various temples and attend sermons by monks.

 Surprisingly, although it was a traditional Japanese Buddhist town, most visitors were westerners.
 Is there any commonality between Christianity and Buddhism?
 Monks in Koyasan told me westerners are welcome as well.
 Just like Christianity, Buddhism treats all the people equally.